rhegisan/kagent-slack-integration/README.md

 - No OpenAI / Anthropic / Gemini API keys required
 - Ollama runs as a container inside the kind cluster
+- Free local models like LLaMA 3.2 can demonstrate the pipeline and proof-of-concept, but they cannot fully replace a professional API model for real-time Kubernetes troubleshooting.

 ---